FULL-LENGTH PLAYS

 95 minutes

 Synopsis: Patsy Armstrong is a coal miner.
 Just like her daddy, Earl.
-And just like her mother, Wanda, who was one of the first women ever hired underground in a union mine and, at 60 years old, is still there.
+And just like her mother, Wanda, who, at 60 years old, is still there.
 As of this week, Patsy’s back in her mother and daddy’s house, after a mining accident that left her with no ability to move or communicate.
 Her bright 18-year old daughter, Livvy, now lives there too.
 In a home that’s full of humor and generosity and rowdiness and grit.
 But a home—not to mention a whole dang planet—that’s under more pressure than maybe it’s ever been.
 When the family gets news about the settlement from Patsy’s accident, Livvy jumps into the fray.
 And Patsy, now forced to listen and observe more than she ever did as a healthy person, is plagued by nightmares and revelations she’s able to share only with us.
 It doesn’t take long for her to realize she has to learn a new way of being if she’s gonna save her entire world.

 History